dolthub/docs/content/interfaces/cli.md

 Get the value of one or more config parameters.

 `--unset`:
-Unset the value of one or more config paramaters.
+Unset the value of one or more config parameters.